KRobinson414/katies-nc-news/UserStories.md

 - As a logged in user, I should be able to post a new comment to an existing article.
 - As a logged in user, I should be able to vote on an article.
 - As a logged in user, I should be able to vote on a comment.

-- As a logged in user, I should be able to delete my own articles.
-- As a logged in user, I should be able to delete my own comments.
+x As a logged in user, I should be able to delete my own articles. x As a logged in user, I should be able to delete my own comments.

 - As a hiring parter, I should be able to follow the readme instructions to easily run the project locally.
 - As a hiring parter, I should be able to find a link to the hosted version of the project in the readme.
 - As a hiring parter, I should be able to find a link to the back-end repository of the project in the readme.